Collect: Organize your content

 The mobile version of the app offers you 10 GB of free cloud storage space and you can share your files with approximately 20 contacts of yours.
 For a free-to-use app, it’s quite impressive, I should admit.

-What I really enjoy about WeTransfer is how quickly it uploads your stuff.
-And at the same time, it allows you to get the shared data even more quickly: a 250 MB file will be got only in 3-4 seconds!
+What I really enjoy about WeTransfer (Collect) is how quickly it uploads your stuff.
+And at the same time, it allows you to download the shared data even more quickly: a 250 MB file will be downloaded only in 3-4 seconds!

 Well, it also depends on how fast the speed of your particular Internet-connection is.
 If you’re using Wi-Fi most of the time, then you’d better prepare to be patient like a Buddhist monk.

-After you’re done with uploading your files, the service will automatically generate get-links and send them to your friends via e-mail – they won’t even have to register to enjoy pictures of your
+After you’re done with uploading your files, the service will automatically generate download-links and send them to your friends via e-mail – they won’t even have to register to enjoy pictures of your

 last trip to Tijuana college graduation or anniversary!